-1 minute read – MR16 LED Bulbs by VIRIBRIGHT Comparison
+1-minute read – MR16 LED Bulbs by VIRIBRIGHT Comparison

-Unsure of which MR16 you need?
+Need help determining which MR16 you need?
 This article will answer any questions you might have about these compact spotlights.

 The Multifaceted Reflector (MR) is the most widely used spotlight in commercial and residential applications.
 The reflector inside the MR controls the beam angle of the lamp and is available in different beam angles.